-Voluntaries Time takes place after school on Tuesdays and Thursdays.
+Voluntaries take place after school on Tuesdays and Thursdays.
 It is a time when younger pupils are encouraged to commit to activities and also a time when teachers offer support for learning.

-Teachers from all departments lead activities that reflect their own leisure interests or skills outside the classroom.
+Teachers from all departments lead Electives that reflect their own leisure interests or skills outside the classroom.
 Several Electives are run by senior pupils.
-Electives are an opportunity for pupils to broaden academic horizons, and explore artistic, literary, cultural or sporting activities without ever having to be tested on the experience.
-Above all, Vols are designed to be fun.
-The variety of Vols on offer are an opportunity for pupils to delve deeper into things that really interest them, such as astronomy and debating, as well as a chance to have a go at something that they have never done before, such as bridge or shooting.
+Electives are an opportunity for pupils to broaden academic horizons, and explore artistic, literary, cultural or sporting activities without having to be tested on the experience.
+They offer a chance for pupils to delve deeper into things that really interest them, such as dissection and photography, as well as a chance to have a go at something that they have never done before, such as bridge or shooting.
 Above all, they are designed to be fun.

-Pupils are encouraged to sign up for different six-week courses from a choice of about 50 that run over the first two terms, providing the opportunity to get involved in a wide variety of activities.
-Some of the courses are more academic, such as junior economics, Italian for beginners and advanced maths for juniors.
-Others are sheer fun, such as crochet, making books and playing cards.
-For pupils who like to keep active, there is fives, tennis, waterpolo and squash, while for those who prefer quiet time at the end of a busy day, there are sessions for private reading, mindfulness, watching classic films and junior book clubs.
+Pupils are encouraged to sign up for different nine-week courses from a choice of about 50 that run over the first two terms.
+Some of the courses are more academic, such as Junior Psychology, History of Art and Linguistics.
+Others introduce new skills, such as crochet, making books and playing cards.
+For pupils who like to keep active, there is coaching in fives, tennis, waterpolo and squash, while for those who prefer quiet time at the end of a busy day, there are sessions for mindfulness and reading.

 Academic surgeries offer time for one-on-one help with teachers to make sure that pupils are making progress that is in line with their academic ability.